Panic-Manic/Panic-Manic/README.md

 🦑🎮 - In a game where the stakes are life, *fairness was never an option.*

+🔺📊 - Everyone wants the crown.
+No one wants the bruises.

 🔪🩸 - She doesn’t need an invite.
 Nanno’s already *seated in the back of your class*, waiting to *expose your darkest secret.*

 🌑🔪 - After the sun sets, the whispers begin.
 It’s your turn to guess… or be guessed.